 Your scholarship stipend should cover your current living expenses during your studies.
 Click here for an estimation of living costs.
 This will give you an idea of what to expect and how to plan your budget.
 Please note that this is only an estimate and it is valid for a student with no dependents.

-If I am unsuccessful in obtaining a scholarship, are there any other options for me?
+If I am unsuccessful in obtaining a scholarship, are there any other options or alternative support measures for me?

-Yes, you should explore other options of funding which may be available in your country.
+Yes, you can explore other options of funding which may be available in your country.
 You may also contact private donors and foundations that welcome direct student contact (not the Graduate Institute’s donors).

 If you are Swiss citizen, please consult this page.